 Being aware of your legal rights and obligations is crucial to obtaining a favorable outcome in your case, as is retaining a top domestic violence attorney.
 Once hired, a Westport domestic violence arrests lawyer can help you understand the nature of the charges against you and work tirelessly to protect your rights and best interests throughout your entire case.

-What Are Grounds for Domestic Violence Arrests in Westport?
+What Are Grounds for Domestic Violence Arrests?

 What Happens if a Family Member Was Harmed?

 If someone causes physical harm to a family member, spouse, housemate, or roommate, they may be arrested for domestic assault.
 Most such cases fall within the purview of third-degree criminal assault, which C.G.S. §53a-61 defines as a class A misdemeanor, but higher degrees of domestic assault would be prosecuted as felonies of increasing severity.